-Over 70% of men in their 60s have symptoms of enlarged prostate.
-This can cause loss of productivity, interrupted sleep and, in some cases, can cause depression.
+More than 70 percent of men in their 60s have symptoms of enlarged prostate.
+This can cause loss of productivity, interrupted sleep and depression.

 Common symptoms include: